 Veteran’s Park, Redondo Beach

 Dive Tips: Be sure that you and your buddy check the surf report prior to planning a dive at Vets.
-If the waves are over waist-high the entry/exit can be far too difficult.
+If the waves are over waist-high the entry/exit for shore diving in California can be far too difficult.

-These can be considered the core of the Channel Islands.
+These dive sites are considered the core of the Channel Islands.
 Dive Charter boats depart from Ventura Harbor, making car rental a necessity, but the diving is well worth it.
 These islands blend rich macro life with beautiful kelp forest wide-angle scenes.
 A couple charter boats also offer 4 dives instead of the typical 3 dives, plus on-board jacuzzis as a bonus.